Strangebrewer/strangeblog/server/Planning.md

 # ToDo

 ## Next
-- setup search by date range
-- search by category works, but it needs to be tied together with the reset button below the nav
 - Criteria.jsx:
   - Display the full count
   - Display each search criteria:
+    - Category
     - Title
     - Tags
     - Date Range
-  - Title and Date Range can be eliminated entirely
   - Tags can be eliminated individually or entirely
     - Something like: "Tags x: (fnord x, flarp x)"
 - create a Search component for the Main page, something to go in the expanding search box
   - DONE: Add notice thing that appears under the nav that shows what the current search criteria are
   - each criteria should have an "x" that allows to remove just that part of the search criteria
-  - add a reset button for resetting the search to baseline
+  - DONE: add a reset button for resetting the search to baseline
 - refactor the PostEditor page
   - move save buttons from the Editor component to the PostEditor page, OR
   - move the title and other input fields into the Editor component